 Kidepo Valley National Park is Uganda’s best-kept secret.
 It is located in the remote northeastern part of the country covering an area of 1,442 kilometers squared.
 The park borders Kenya to the east and South Sudan to the North.
 Kidepo was ranked as one of the top tourist’s destinations in the world by Lonely Planet and CNN.
 Kidepo Valley National Park was first gazetted as a game reserve during the colonial government era in 1958 and was later established as one of Uganda national parks in 1962 during Obote’s regime.
 This top Uganda safaris destination hosts over 70 species of mammals and 475 species of birds.

-If you want to uniquely enjoy wildlife without crowds and paparazzi then the untouched Kidepo valley is an ideal place for you as it represents Africa the way it was 5O years ago.
-It provides some of the most breathtaking scenic views in Africa.
+If you want to uniquely enjoy wildlife without crowds and paparazzi then the untouched Kidepo Valley National Park is an ideal place for you.
+It portrays Africa the way it was 50 years ago.
+This park provides some of the most breathtaking scenic views in Africa.

 Hiking & Nature Walks

 The Morungole mountains at the backdrop of the Kidepo valley are home to the smallest ethnic group in Uganda.
 These are the IK tribe, numbering to about 10,000 people with most of them being illiterate.
 The IK used to live at the valleys of Kidepo before the Karamojong people came and forced them to relocate to the mountains.
 There is so much more to learn about these mountain people as you explore the Morungole mountains.
 Mount Morungole stands at an elevation of 2,750 kilometers above sea level.
 Tourists can also visit the Namamukeny valley for a thrilling birding experience.
 Here you can spot birds like the Greenhood Hoppoe, Eastern Paradise Whydah, and White-Crested Turaco to mention a few.